chilipeppr/widget-nodemcu-files/README.md

-# com-chilipeppr-widget-nodemcusamples
+# com-chilipeppr-widget-nodemcu-files
-Load sample code for the NodeMCU Lua programming language.
+List the files on the NodeMCU flash memory.
+Manage them by opening them for editing, deleting, running, compiling, etc.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / NodeMCU Samples
+## ChiliPeppr Widget / NodeMCU Files

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does